Macor-Machinable Glass Ceramic

 Features: Tough, wear-resistant, thermally stable.

-Glass ceramics are widely used and can be used in aerospace, healthcare, electronics and consumer products.
+Glass-ceramics have a wide range of uses and are used in aerospace, healthcare, electronics and consumer products.

 1. Can Macor be used for prototyping?

-Yes, Macor is ideal for prototyping due to its machinability and ability to achieve tight tolerances.
+Yes, Macor is well suited for prototyping due to its machinability and ability to achieve tight tolerances.

-2. What are the benefits of using Macor for prototypes?
+2. What are the advantages of using Macor for prototyping?

 Cost-effective: More affordable than other advanced ceramics.

-Fast turnaround: Ideal for rapid iterations and adjustments.
+Fast turnaround: Great for quick iterations and adjustments.

-3. What types of prototypes is Macor suitable for?
+3. What types of prototypes are suitable for Macor?

-Macor is great for high-temperature applications, electrical insulation, and mechanical components.
+Macor is well suited for high temperature applications, electrical insulation, and mechanical parts.

 4. Are there any limitations?

-Macor may not be suitable for prototypes requiring high mechanical strength or impact resistance.
+Macor may not be suitable for prototypes that require high mechanical strength or impact resistance.

-1. How to choose tools suitable for Macor ceramic processing?
+How to choose the right tool for Macor ceramic machining?

-When processing Macor, it is recommended to use hard alloy tools as they have good wear resistance and high temperature stability.
-Using appropriate tools can ensure machining accuracy and surface quality, avoiding premature wear of materials.
+When machining Macor, it is recommended to use carbide tools because they have good wear resistance and high temperature stability.
+Using the right tool can ensure machining accuracy and surface quality and avoid premature wear of the material.

-2. What is the best processing method for Macor?
+What is the best machining method for Macor?

-Macor can be processed through traditional machining methods such as turning, milling, drilling, and grinding.
-To ensure machining quality, it is recommended to use low-speed cutting and appropriate coolant to reduce thermal stress and material cracking.
+Macor can be machined by traditional machining methods such as turning, milling, drilling and grinding.
+To ensure machining quality, it is recommended to use slow cutting speed and suitable coolant to reduce thermal stress and material cracking.

-Due to Macor being a brittle material, drastic temperature changes should be avoided as much as possible during processing.
+Since Macor is a brittle material, drastic temperature changes should be avoided as much as possible during machining.
 Using stable cutting parameters and sufficient coolant can reduce thermal stress and avoid cracking.

-4. How to deal with thermal stress during Macor processing?
+How to deal with thermal stress during machining?

-During the processing, thermal stress may cause material fracture or deformation.
-To reduce thermal stress, using sufficient coolant and lower cutting speed while maintaining a stable machining temperature can effectively reduce the impact of thermal stress.
+During machining, thermal stress may cause the material to break or deform.
+In order to reduce thermal stress, using sufficient coolant and lower cutting speed while maintaining a stable machining temperature can effectively reduce the impact of thermal stress.

-The machining accuracy of Macor ceramics can usually reach ± 0.0005 inches (0.013 millimeters).
-To ensure high-precision machining, high-quality tools should be used and the settings of the machine tool should be strictly controlled to avoid vibration and errors.
+The machining accuracy of Macor ceramics can usually reach ±0.0005 inches (0.013 mm).
+To ensure high-precision machining, high-quality tools should be used and the machine settings should be strictly controlled to avoid vibrations and errors.

-Macor is a glass and ceramic material with excellent electrical insulation.
-Its volume resistivity is generally between 10¹² and 10¹⁴ ohm-cm, which is comparable to alumina and other ceramic materials.
-It can maintain its insulation properties even under high temperature and high humidity conditions because macor has a non-porous structure and its hygroscopicity is lower than (<0.01%).
+Macor is a glass-ceramic material with excellent electrical insulating properties.
+Its volume resistivity is typically between 10¹² and 10¹⁴ ohm-cm, comparable to alumina and other ceramic materials.
+Due to its non-porous structure and moisture absorption of less than 0.01%, Macor maintains its insulating properties even under high temperature and humidity conditions.

-Macor has low mass loss in weak acid (such as dilute nitric acid) and neutral salt solution, and its acid resistance level is “4”, which is above average and can meet most industrial needs.
+Macor has a small mass loss in weak acid (such as dilute nitric acid) and neutral salt solution, and the acid resistance level is "4", which is above average and can meet most industrial needs.

-In strong alkaline environment (such as 5% NaOH, high temperature and high concentration), long-term use will cause Macor to have a significant mass loss of 100 mg/cm² or even more, thus affecting the material mechanics and structural integrity
+In strong alkaline environment (such as 5% NaOH, high temperature and high concentration), long-term use will cause Macor to have a significant mass loss of 100 mg/cm² or even greater, which will affect the material mechanics and structural integrity.

 en_USEnglish